saintaardvark/landle/README.md

 * Make "userdir" optional (will assume cwd)
 * For forks, add "upstream" remote.
 Not sure how to do that...
 * What to do if a repo goes away?
 Add a "purge = true/false" option, or even a "--purge" option for landle itself.
+Might also want to consider two cases:
+  - a repo no longer starred/watched (no longer interested; default == delete)
+  - a starred/watched repo that has disappeared (still interested, but the repo has been deleted; default == keep)
-* That implies overwriting config file options, which calls for better arg handling; there must be a Perl module which does this better.
+* That might imply overwriting config file options, which calls for better arg handling; there must be a Perl module which does this better.

 ## License